Frequently Asked Questions

-Well… my original plan was to move to the US, but now I’m thinking Canada.
+Well… my original plan was to move to the USA, but I've gotten comfortable in London for so many years now that I'm not sure when or where I'll move.
 But we’ll see how things turn out in next couple of years.
 I’m definitely trying to move but I’m just not sure where yet.

 When you’re not Miss Jenesequa, who are you?

-I’m a regular London student, working and grinding her butt off to achieve a level of happiness and peace.
-I’m spending time with my family and friends and living through this crazy thing called life.
+I’m a regular woman from London, working and grinding her butt off to achieve a level of happiness and peace.
+I’m spending time with my family and friends and living through this crazy experience called life.
 I’m thanking God for my blessings, my health and my talents.
 And of course, I’m always striving for better, completing goals and creating new ones.